mjaroszewski1979/workers-in/README.md

 * Breaking logic into smaller parts by adding various new Django applications to an existing project
 * Writing as much functionality as possible in models or utility files instead of views
 * Storing app’s secure credentials in environment variables
+* Utilizing setUp method to handle especially expensive setup operations for all of the tests within a module
+* Performing extensive selenium tests using 'page object pattern' instead of making raw WebDriver calls to have cleaner code:
+  * Utilizing DRY (Don’t repeat yourself) principle to minimize code duplication by having all ID-locators in one place
+  * Setting an interface between web page’s elements and tests
+  * Avoiding usage of WebDriver APIs in test methods
+  * Encapsulating the services of web pages, not only exposing their elements

 --------------------------------------------------